Paulo Centurión: Early career

 He later joined Club Guaraní of Paraguay and debuted as a professional player on 29 August 2004, against Club Nacional.
 He scored his first goal on 16 April 2006 against Club Fernando de la Mora.

 Comunicaciones

-In June 2006, Comunicaciones FC of Liga Nacional de Guatemala signed Centurión on a one-year loan with an option to purchase.
-He made his official debut for the team on 30 July against Deportivo Suchitepequez in a 2–1 home loss.
+In June 2006, Comunicaciones of Liga Nacional de Guatemala signed Centurión on a one-year loan with an option to purchase.
+He made his official debut for the team on 30 July against Deportivo Suchitepequez, a match which ended in a 2–1 home loss.